data-to-insight/csc-map-of-the-world/docs/index.md

-# CSC Map of the World (PoC)
+# CSC Knowledge Base Network (Alpha)

-The D2I **CSC Map of the World or Knowledge Base** is an open, evolving tool designed to help map and visualise links between data, services, tools, and organisations that make up the **children’s social care (CSC) data ecosystem**.

-It brings together structured descriptions of tools, people(where agreed), services, frameworks, systems, and ongoing development work across the sector — using both visual and searchable formats — to potentially support **collaboration, data leadership, strategic planning, and operational insight**.
+A structured, open-source knowledge base and ecosystem map for the **Children’s Social Care (CSC)** sector.
+This project brings together documentation, relationships, services, sector tools(e.g. https://www.datatoinsight.org/patch), rules(e.g statuatory guidance, Keeping Children Safe in Education 2025), plans(e.g. Kinship Care National Kinship Care Strategy), and events(e.g. Children's Social Care Review), using a flexible YAML-based data model and aiming for alignment with the [Smart City Concept Model (SCCM)](http://www.smartcityconceptmodel.com/) towards sector data interoperability.

+It aims to support full-text search, (filtered)graph-based visualisation, and schema validation across structured `.yml` records.
+Supporting documents (PDF, Markdown, HTML, Python, JS).
+Development is scaffolded/designed to be extensible, transparent, and Git-native.

 ---

-## How do we see this being of use?

-During investigation around the various potential realisations, along with the scale, scope and limitations of the tool it's hard to be precise on use-cases.
-However, if it's possible to create a searchable map/resource that can act as a hub for collected data resources from multiple source types, published reports, pre-defined data objects, scraped web data from such as DfE, local authorities, relevant 3rd parties where the user is able to drill down into some of this or visualise in a structured manner how CSC work might be connected.
-We might be able to:
+## What is this for?

+This proof of concept(PoC) project explores how a structured, searchable map of Children’s Social Care (CSC) data, tools, and activity could support work across the sector.
+While exact use-cases are still emerging, our goal is to create a shared resource that brings together:

+- published reports
+- pre-defined data objects
+- web data (e.g. from the DfE, local authorities, third parties)
+- sector-developed tools and frameworks

+All of this would be made accessible through a visual or navigable interface, allowing users to explore connections between people, projects, standards, and services.

+We think this could help:

-- **Understand relationships** between local and national CSC data tools, standards, organisations, and policies
+- **Make relationships clearer** — between local and national CSC initiatives, policies, systems, and data sources
-- **Explore who is doing what** — whether a new tool is being developed, a framework revised, or a service restructured
+- **Show who’s doing what** — helping users track new tools, updates to frameworks, or structural changes in services
-- **Surface siloed or lesser-known projects** so that local work can align with wider trends or efforts elsewhere
+- **Bring siloed or under-the-radar work into view** — so efforts can align, build on each other, or avoid duplication
-- **Contribute to local insight or work** to help improve the sector-wide view
+- **Support local teams** — by contributing to a more joined-up picture of activity across the sector

-We aim to offer **a map of data and service activity**, developed in collaboration with local authority teams, analysts, service leads, academic partners, and national bodies.
+We see this as **a collaborative mapping tool**, developed potentially with input from local authority teams, analysts, service leads, academic partners, and national bodies.

 ---